TinyTerra/ComfyUI_tinyterraNodes/README.md

     + Suggested to use 'Badge: ID + nickname' in [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) settings to be able to view node IDs.
 + Autocomplete:
     + ttN Autocomplete will activate when the advanced xyPlot node is connected to a sampler, and will show all the nodes and options available, as well as an 'add axis' option to auto add the code for a new axis number and label.
++ Search and Replace:
+    + if you include %search;replace% as the value it will use the current nodes value and do a search and replace using these values.
+    + you can include more than one to replace different strings

 **Auto Complete**